On Sacred Ground

 1850 Craik slave census

 I pray that I may learn the answer to this question: The woman who wet-nursed Mom, Nelson, who scrubbed our floor, Mamie, who washed and folded my clothes—were they my forsaken Black cousins?
-Were their ancestors’ people, whom my ancestors first owned, then denied, and finally never spoke of again?
+Were their ancestors people who were first owned by my ancestors, then denied and finally never spoken of again?
 And what moral responsibility do I have to them?

 The rabbi Jesus would have agreed with what the 20th century rabbi Abraham Heschel wrote: “Few of us are guilty, but all of us are responsible.”
 God calls people like me—descendants of enslavers—to walk toward the evil that people like Craik wrought, and, at the very least, to bring what they did out of the hidden and into the Light.
 It’s what our Jewish kin call tikkun olam, healing the world.
 After all, isn’t that why Jesus came to us in the first place?